pygobject/pycairo/docs/reference/context.rst

    :param target: target :class:`Surface` for the context
    :returns: a newly allocated *Context*
-   :raises: *MemoryError* in case of no memory
+   :raises: :exc:`MemoryError` in case of no memory

    Creates a new *Context* with all graphics state parameters set to default values and with *target* as a target surface.
 The target surface should be